zonika/rack-todo-web-0715-public/README.md

 ---
-  tags: todo, rack, tutorial
+  tags: todo, rack, tutorial, deprecated
   languages: ruby
   resources: 4
 ---

 # Rack!
+DEPRECEATED

 ### Follow the instructions in the comments of each file.
 Explore!